 “I was given a thorn in my body because of the outstanding revelations I’ve received so that I wouldn’t be conceited.
 It’s a messenger from Satan sent to torment me so that I wouldn’t be conceited.
 I pleaded with the Lord three times for it to leave me alone.
 He said to me, “My grace is enough for you, because power is made perfect in weakness.”
 (2 Corinthians 12:7-9)

 Whenever my epilepsy raises its ugly head, I remember this passage, because some historians have suggested that Paul may have had epilepsy.
 (Acts 9:3-9; Galatians 4: 13-14).
 I’m not certain that Paul had epilepsy, but even the suggestion helps me remember 2 Corinthians 12.
-Paul knew what it was like to have a medical condition.
+Paul knew what it was like to have a chronic medical condition.
 It didn’t stop him from traveling the Roman Empire and planting churches, but it was severe enough for him to plead with God to take it away.
-Some days I know how he feels.
+Some days I think I know how he felt.
 I don’t have seizures of the “fall down and convulse” variety.
 I do have simple partials and sometimes even complex partials.
 They don’t keep me from functioning as a pastor, but they are serious enough that I wish to God they didn’t happen.
 And yet they sometimes do.
 Until the day I am completely seizure free, I must remember God’s promises to the afflicted.
 This applies to all of us who suffer from a chronic illness:

 ““My grace is enough for you, because power is made perfect in weakness.”